-If you, or a family member, are taking warfarin (Coumadin®) for an indefinite period of time, the Employee and Community Health (ECH) Anticoagulation Clinic and the Mayo Store now offer a convenient option for testing INR at home.
+If you or a family member are taking a blood-thinning medication, like warfarin, for an indefinite period of time, the Primary Care Anticoagulation Clinic and the Mayo Clinic Store now offer a convenient option for testing INR (the time it takes for your blood to clot) at home.
 INR self-testing has been shown to provide effective control of warfarin anticoagulation.
 Patients also tend to have the lowest risk of either bleeding or clotting episodes.

 Patients appropriate for this program are required to be on warfarin therapy for an indefinite period of time, such as for a mechanical heart valve, chronic atrial fibrillation or recurrent venous thromboembolism.
 They also should: